tylorr/assetman/README.md

 * `all` This command will convert all assets in the `boar_repo` folder.
 * `recent` Scan the boar log and convert and modified or new files in the last commit.
 * `convert` Takes a pattern argument and converts all the files that match using the appropriate converter from `assets.json`.
+Take care to use quotation marks when specifying a pattern.
+Example: `assetman convert "images/*.*".

 Both `all` and `recent` take optional filters that should match the `tag` fields in the `assets.json` file such as `assetman all images` or `assetman recent audio images`.